SLAMPAI/game_reasoning_arena/docs/extending.rst

-Extending Board Game Arena
+Extending Game Reasoning Arena
 =========================

-This guide covers how to extend Board Game Arena with new features.
+This guide covers how to extend Game Reasoning Arena with new features.

 Adding New Games
 ----------------